1r0nx/morrse/README.md

 # morrse

-**morse is a command line tool** to encode text into morse and decode morse code
+**morrse is a command line tool** to encode text into morse and decode morse code

 ---